Numerous VA Benefits Will Be Expanding in 2022 Thanks to a New Law

 Extension of Medal of Honor Pension

-The month to month annuity paid to Medal of Honor awardees will be paid to their enduring mate upon the passing of the help part.
+The month-to-month annuity paid to Medal of Honor awardees will be paid to their enduring mate upon the passing of the help part.
 Enduring life partners getting Dependency Indemnity Compensation (DIC) are not qualified.
-The current Medal of Honor benefits is $1,388.68 every month; it changes yearly dependent on swelling.
+The current benefit of winning the medal of honor is $1,388.68 every month; it changes yearly dependent on swelling.

 Starting in 2023, the VA will get into the extra security business.

 The new law requires the VA to offer all crippled veterans under age 81 an entire life strategy by that date.
 The program will be like Veterans Group Life Insurance (VGLI); in any case, veterans should pursue VGLI within 16 months in the wake of leaving the help.
 The new protection program will have no such time limit.

 Strategies will be restricted to a $40,000 payout for most veterans when the program starts.

 Public Guard individuals without well-trained assistance will be qualified to get a VA home advance to start in 2021.
 The new law makes Guard and Reserve individuals who have something like 90 days of administration qualified for the home credit program.
 Thirty of those days have probably been back to back.